ines-erp/knowledgebase/Diagrams/2 - Classes/Inventory and Service Management/Definition.md

-## InventoryItem (Must)
+## Item (Must)
-Is the base class that will be extended into ServiceItem and ProductItem
+Is the base class that will be extended into Service and Product

 ### Attributes:
 - itemId (Unique identifier)